muldjord/leddy/README.md

 $ make
 $ make install
 ```
-Be sure to change `MATRIXEXAMPLE` to the LED matrix you have.
-The `make install` command installs all relevant files in the `leddy/release` folder.
+Be sure to change `MATRIXEXAMPLE` to match your LED matrix.
+The `make install` command installs all relevant files in the `leddy/release` folder and makes a symbolic link to the `themes` folder.

 ## Running
 From the `build` folder: